emanuelquerty/rssagg/README.md

-# Rss Feed Agregator API
+# Rss Feed Aggregator API

 This is a rest api that enables users to creat accounts and create rss feeds in their accounts.
 It also enables users to retrieve and delete their rss feeds.